GuillaumeGermain/CNN/README.md

 **This is still a work in progress and scripts are not finished yet!**

 ## Context
-Training a dog and cat recognizer over 10000 pictures.
+We train a dog and cat classifier over 10000 pictures (5000 dogs, 5000 cats).
 8000 are used for training (+ data augmentation) and 2000 for testing.

 ## Data augmentation technique